niruca6/nicomitimer/README.en.md

 ## 2.How to use
 ### 2-1.UI
 Buttons in the upper left are Quick Start.
 The timer starts instantly when you clicked it.
+The gray text in the center is input field.
+You can enter the time you want here and click [▶︎] to start.
+[❙ ❙] to pause, [▶︎] to again. [✖︎] to end the timer.

 ### 2-2.Options
 Volume: Adjusts the volume of alarm.
 DON'T SET THE VOLUME ABOVE 20%.
 Otherwise, your ears will EXPLODE if you are using headphones.
 Auto-stop timer: Stop the timer automatically when the timer finished.
 The timer will only ring once.

 ### 2-3.Shortcut Keys
 Esc: Clear your inputs.
 It doesn't clear when the timer is activate.
 Space: Pause / Resume
 Enter: Start the timer from your input.
 Any keys: Stop the ringing timer.

 ### 2-4.Other